Francisco Burdett O'Connor: The war against Argentina

 The Argentine Confederation under Juan Manuel de Rosas had, like the Chileans, also declared war on Santa Cruz.
 O’Connor was sent hurriedly to Tarija alongside General Braun to prevent the Argentine army under Gregorio Paz from seizing the province.
 The Argentines intended to claim the province of Tarija, long disputed with Bolivia.
 Although the Bolivian high command believed the enemy was located in San Luis, the Argentines were actually advancing toward Tarija.
-O’Connor and Braun pursued Paz and eventually caught up to his army near the Montenegro mountain range, on the banks of the Bermejo River on June 24, 1838.
+O’Connor and Braun pursued Paz and eventually caught up to his army near the Montenegro mountain range, on the banks of the Bermejo River on 24 June 1838.

 The Bolivians led an uphill charge against the Argentines, who were holding a defensive position.
 Although Paz's men were firing ferociously, the Bolivians under O’Connor led an impressive charge which resulted in the Argentine army abandoning their positions and fleeing to safety.
-Braun eventually caught up with O’Connor to discover them fleeing and abandoning all their belongings in the process.
+Braun eventually caught up with O’Connor to discover the Argentine troops fleeing and abandoning all their belongings in the process.
 Thus, the Battle of Montenegro came to an end with a decisive Bolivian victory.

-Previously, on June 11, the second division of the Argentine army, led by Alejandro Heredia, was defeated at the Battle of Iruya, completely repelling the attack of the enemies.
-When General Heredia was suddenly assassinated, the war on the south essentially ended, with the threat of an Argentine eliminated.
+Previously, on 11 June, the second division of the Argentine army, led by Alejandro Heredia, was defeated at the Battle of Iruya, completely repelling the attack of the enemies.
+When General Heredia was suddenly assassinated, the war on the south essentially ended, with the threat of an Argentine invasion eliminated.

 The second Chilean campaign and the revolution of General Velasco

 The Chileans were quick to resume hostilities with Santa Cruz, as the so-called treaty of Paucarpata was not ratified by the Chilean government.
-Landing in Peru, the Restoration Army, composed of Peruvian exiles and Chileans, were able to crush Santa Cruz in the decisive Battle of Yungay, leading to the unravelling of the Confederation.
-On February 9, 1839, General Velasco proclaimed himself against Santa Cruz, and in coming days the Departments of Chuquisaca, La Paz, and Cochabamba declared themselves in favor of the rebellion.
+Landing in Peru, the Restoration Army, composed of Peruvian exiles and Chileans, was able to crush Santa Cruz in the decisive Battle of Yungay, leading to the unravelling of the Confederation.
+On 9 February 1839, General Velasco proclaimed himself against Santa Cruz, and in the following days the Departments of Chuquisaca, La Paz, and Cochabamba declared themselves in favour of the rebellion.
 Velasco would erase O'Connor from the military list of Bolivia, resulting in the banishment of the latter from political and military affairs.
 O'Connor retired to his estate in Tarija, never to offer his services again for any government, especially not Velasco's.

 Death and legacy

 He died in Tarija on 5 October 1871 at eighty years of age.
 His memoirs entitled Independencia Americana: Recuerdos de Francisco Burdett O'Connor were published in 1895.
-O'Connor played a key role during the battles of Junin and Ayacucho, loyaly serving Sucre and organizing with Santa Cruz what came to be among the fiercest and most well trained armies in all of South America.
-This army would united Peru and Bolivia and, although ephemeral, would score major victories against the armies of Chile and Argentina.
+O'Connor played a key role during the battles of Junin and Ayacucho, loyally serving Sucre and organizing with Santa Cruz what came to be among the fiercest and most well-trained armies in all of South America.
+This army united Peru and Bolivia and, although ephemeral, would score major victories against the armies of Chile and Argentina.
 He is among the few military officers during the Spanish American Wars of Independence to have received the title of Liberator.